The Ultimate campervan itinerary for a kick-ass road trip around Portugal

 Despite the tourist crowds, Lagos still maintains its charm and traditional Portuguese culture.

 As soon as we arrived in Albufeira, we wanted to get out.
 Yes, we have to admit that the old town is charmingly welcoming, the beaches are stunning, and all the apartments painted in blue, pink, green and orange colours around the marina were super cute.
-However, to have people approaching us every 100 meters with a purpose to lure us into restaurants and cafes was very much annoying.
+However, to have people approaching us every 100 meters to lure us into restaurants and cafes was very annoying.

-Faro is the capital of Portugal’s southern region, and as soon as we arrived, we went straight to the rooftop of The Cathedral of Saint Mary for panoramic views of the Ria Formosa lagoon.
+Faro is the capital of Portugal’s southern region, and as soon as we arrived, we went straight to the rooftop of the Cathedral of Saint Mary for panoramic views of the Ria Formosa lagoon.

 The first noticeable thing about Faro was the sweet smell coming from orange blossoms.
 We learned that traditionally, these flowers are used to make honey and perfume.